Sparse Coding with Multi-Layer Decoders using Variance Regularization: Introduction

-In order to successfully train a sparse coding system which uses a linear dictionary $\mathcal{D}$, it is necessary to limit the norms of the dictionary's weights.
-Indeed, consider a reconstruction $\hat{y} $ obtained from a dictionary $\mathcal{D}$ and code $z$, namely $\hat{y} = \mathcal{D}z$.
-The same reconstruction can be obtained from a re-scaled dictionary $\mathcal{D}' = c\mathcal{D}$ and code $z' =z/c$ for any non-zero multiple $c$.
-When $c>1$, the representation $z'$ has a smaller $l_1$ norm than $z$ but produces the same reconstruction.
+In order to successfully train a sparse coding system which learns a linear dictionary $\mathcal{D}$, it is common to bound the norms of the dictionary's weights in order to avoid collapse in the $l_1$ norms of the codes.
+Indeed, consider a reconstruction $\tilde{\displaystyle \vy} $ obtained from a dictionary $\mathcal{D}$ and code $\displaystyle \vz$, namely $\tilde{\displaystyle \vy} = \mathcal{D}\displaystyle \vz$.
+The same reconstruction can be obtained from a re-scaled dictionary $\mathcal{D}' = c\mathcal{D}$ and code $\displaystyle \vz' = \displaystyle \vz/c$ for any non-zero multiple $c$.
+When $c>1$, the representation $\displaystyle \vz'$ has a smaller $l_1$ norm than $\displaystyle \vz$ but produces the same reconstruction.
 In practice, if $\mathcal{D}$'s weights are unbounded during training, they become arbitrarily large, while the $l_1$ norms of the latent representations become arbitrarily small which leads to a collapse in their $l_1$ norm.
-Typically, in order to restrict the dictionary $\mathcal{D}$, its columns are re-scaled to have a constant $l_2$ norm .
-However, it is not trivial to extend this normalization procedure to the case when the decoder $\mathcal{D}$ is a multi-layer neural network and at the same time learn useful features in $\mathcal{D}$.
+Typically, in order to restrict a linear dictionary $\mathcal{D}$, its columns are re-scaled to have a constant $l_2$ norm \citep{lee2006efficient} or weight decay is applied to its weights \citep{sun2018supervised}.
+However, in the case when $\mathcal{D}$ is a multi-layer neural network trained end-to-end, it is not clear what the best strategy to bound the decoder's weights is in order to avoid collapse in the codes and at the same time learn useful features.